 Samuel died at the age of 85 at the home of his daughter Blanche Romesburg in Uniontown.
 Following a funeral at the Romesburg home, led by Rev. W.M.
 Douglass of the First Methodist Protestant Church, he was laid to rest in the Oak Grove Cemetery.
 At the time of death, reported the Morning Herald, he was survived by 31 grandchildren and 31 great-grandchildren.

-Granddaughter Olive Raymond ( ? -1931) never married.
+Daughter Olive Raymond ( ? -1931) never married.
 She made her home with her widowed father for many years on Connellsville Street.
 She died in May 1931, with her funeral preached by Rev. H.H.
 Will of St. Paul's Lutheran Church.
-Burial was in Oak Grove Cemetery
+Burial was in Oak Grove Cemetery.

 ~ Daughter Eleanor C. "Ellen" (Sanner) McCann ~

 Daughter Eleanor C. "Ellen" Sanner (1854-1939) was born on Aug.
 27, 1854.

 She married Charles Wesley McCann ( ? -1924).
 They lived at 21 Iowa Street in Uniontown and were members of the Third Presbyterian Church.